chipsalliance/firrtl/spec/spec.md

 ### Read Ports

-If a memory is declared with element type `T`, has a size less than or equal to
-$2^N$, then its read ports have type:
+If a memory is declared with element type `T`{.firrtl}, has a size less than or equal to $2^N$, then its read ports have type:

 ``` firrtl
 {addr:UInt<N>, en:UInt<1>, clk:Clock, flip data:T}
 ```

-If the `en` field is high, then the element value associated with the address in the `addr` field can be retrieved by reading from the `data` field after the appropriate read latency.
-If the `en` field is low, then the value in the `data` field, after the appropriate read latency, is undefined.
-The port is driven by the clock signal in the `clk` field.
+If the `en`{.firrtl} field is high, then the element value associated with the address in the `addr`{.firrtl} field can be retrieved by reading from the `data`{.firrtl} field after the appropriate read latency.
+If the `en`{.firrtl}
+field is low, then the value in the `data`{.firrtl} field, after the appropriate read latency, is undefined.
+The port is driven by the clock signal in the `clk`{.firrtl} field.

 ### Write Ports

-If a memory is declared with element type `T`, has a size less than or equal to
-$2^N$, then its write ports have type:
+If a memory is declared with element type `T`{.firrtl}, has a size less than or equal to $2^N$, then its write ports have type:

 ``` firrtl
 {addr:UInt<N>, en:UInt<1>, clk:Clock, data:T, mask:M}
 ```

-where `M` is the mask type calculated from the element type `T`.
+where `M`{.firrtl} is the mask type calculated from the element type `T`{.firrtl}.
 Intuitively, the mask type mirrors the aggregate structure of the element type except with all ground types replaced with a single bit unsigned integer type.
 The *non-masked portion* of the data value is defined as the set of data value leaf sub-elements where the corresponding mask leaf sub-element is high.

-If the `en` field is high, then the non-masked portion of the `data` field value is written, after the appropriate write latency, to the location indicated by the `addr` field.
-If the `en` field is low, then no value is written after the appropriate write latency.
-The port is driven by the clock signal in the `clk` field.
+If the `en`{.firrtl} field is high, then the non-masked portion of the `data`{.firrtl} field value is written, after the appropriate write latency, to the location indicated by the `addr`{.firrtl} field.
+If the `en`{.firrtl} field is low, then no value is written after the appropriate write latency.
+The port is driven by the clock signal in the `clk`{.firrtl} field.

 ### Readwrite Ports